carmenhg/EC528_Fall21_Project/README.md

 ## 3. Scope and Features Of The Project:

 The prototype is currently a distributed application built with [Ray](https://www.ray.io)
+* A distributed framework for emerging AI applications.
+* It uses remote objects, tasks, and actors to create threads that parallelize the Python code.
+* Easy incorporation onto sequential Python code
+* Easily manageable depending on computing resources available.

 The raw image datasets are currently stored in the Google Cloud Platform.

 The existing prototype is currently running in the Mass Open Cloud (MOC).

-The project will run initially with the dev version of the existing prototype at MOC.
+Our project will run initially with the dev version of the existing prototype at MOC.

-After the initial setup, we will profile the various processes of the pre-processing part of the pipeline, which uses the Python library, Xarray: a multidimensional array processing library.
+After the initial setup, we will profile the existing uses of Ray as a whole while mostly focusing on the data pre-processing part on the pipeline.

+The next steps will be to profile the various processes which use the Python library [Xarray](http://xarray.pydata.org/en/stable/getting-started-guide/quick-overview.html): a multidimensional array processing library.

 By using analytics tools, our goal is to identify the bottlenecks of the pre-processing pipeline, and explore the areas where it can be improved upon.